 Basics of MLB Futures

 Betting on the World Series is available all season long in the form of futures bets.
 It’s simple — find a team that you like and bet on them at their odds to win it all.
-For example, the Yankees were +600 (or 6/1) before the 2019 season to win the World Series.
-Had you placed a $10 bet on them and they wound up hoisting the championship trophy, it would’ve earned you a $60 profit (it’s a good thing you didn’t).
+For example, the Dodgers were +380 to win the World Series before the start of the 2020 season.
+If you bet $100 on LA to win it all before the season began, you would have won $380 with a total payout of $480.
+A $10 bet would have netted you $38.

 Futures bets may also include the winner of the American League, National League, and each division.
 Some sportsbooks delve deeper with “prop bets” on individual achievements, such as who will lead the Majors in home runs, wins, strikeouts, etc.